mrfinnsmith/sfedits/README.md

 # SF Edits

-A Wikipedia edit monitoring bot that watches for anonymous edits to San Francisco-related articles and posts screenshots to Bluesky.
+A Wikipedia edit monitoring bot that watches for anonymous edits to San Francisco-related articles and posts screenshots to Bluesky and Mastodon.

 Based on [anon](https://github.com/edsu/anon), originally created for @congressedits.